Also known as: Hair designer, Make-up designer

 Take a short course:

 Hone your skills in hair and make-up by taking a specialist course.
-Go to the list of training courses recommended by ScreenSkills and see if there is one in prosthetics, barbering, wig-fitting or period hair styling.
-If you have a specialism, it will make you extra handy.
-We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.
+Go to the list of training courses recommended by ScreenSkills to see if there is one in hair and make-up.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the TV industry.

 Involves making sequences on a computer that can't be created on set, like enormous crowds and fire-breathing dragons